anathonous/X1C5-Hackintosh-OpenCore-MacOSX/README.md

 > ## SUMMARY:

-**`In short, x1c5-hackintosh is very stable and is currently my daily driver.
-I quad biit on this machine with Linux, FreeBSD, Windows, MacOS and all provide an enjoyable experience.
-Overall macOS works fine on this machine.`**
+*`In short, x1c5-hackintosh is very stable and is currently my daily driver.
+I quad boot on this machine with Linux, FreeBSD, Windows, MacOS and all provide an enjoyable experience.
+Overall macOS works fine on this machine.`*

 > ## NEEDED: